josepdcs/kubectl-prof/README.md

   every interval until the profiling session finishes.
 Only the last produced result is available.
 It is client responsibility to store all the session results.
     * For using this option you must use the `--interval time` option in addition to `-t time`.

+In addition, `kubectl-prof` will attempt to profile all the processes detected in the container.
+It will try to profile them all based on the provided language.
+When this happens, the tool will display a warning similar to:

+    ⚠ Detected more than one PID to profile: [2508 2509].
+It will be attempt to profile all of them.
+Use the --pid flag specifying the corresponding PID if you only want to profile one of them.

+But if you want to profile a specific process, you have two options:
+* Provide the specific PID using the `--pid PID` flag if you know the PID (the previous warning can help you identify the PID you want to profile).
+* Provide a process name using the `--pgrep process-matching-name` flag.

 ## Contribute